Nyeri: Economy

 The largest formal employer in Nyeri, being until recently the administrative headquarters of the former Central Province, is the Government of Kenya.
 The local Municipal Council and utility providers are also significant employers.
 The various sectors of the service industry, including retail, hospitality, banking, insurance, the charity industry, religious bodies especially the Catholic Church and professionals are also significant employers.

 The main industrial plants are a Coca-Cola bottling plant, a water and fruit juice bottling plant, several tea and coffee processing factories, a milk processing and packaging factory owned and run by the Kenya Co-operative Creameries Ltd, and a number of maize millers.
 There is also a wide range of largely unsophisticated light industries, including motor vehicle repair garages, electronics repair shops, furniture workshops, tailoring shops, and bakeries.
 Attractive investment opportunities exist within the Nyeri industrial area of Kiganjo which is served by the newly refurbished railway line and has ample land for industrial expansion.

 A major industry in Nyeri is farming, which is mostly unmechanised.
-The city urban area is actually part of the surrounding rural areas of greater Nyeri County, with farms within the municipality blending seamlessly into the rural area.
+The town urban area is actually part of the surrounding rural areas of greater Nyeri County, with farms within the municipality blending seamlessly into the rural area.
 The main cash crops are coffee and tea, grown mainly by smallholders who are organised into quasi-private state-supported and supervised co-operatives or companies for farm input distribution, basic processing and marketing purposes.

 The main food crops are maize, the staple food in most of Kenya, legumes (especially beans and peas), tubers (mainly potatoes), and vegetables (especially tomatoes, cabbages, spinaches and kales).
 Livestock, mainly dairy cattle, goats, sheep, and chicken are also widely kept.
 Food crop and livestock farming are also done by smallholders, with marketing and distribution of surplus produce (after farmers' consumption) being done privately.

 Tourism is also significant, as there are many tourist destinations nearby, including the Aberdare and Mount Kenya National Parks, and a number of hotels offering conference tourism and short upcountry holidays.
 The Nyeri Museum is located within Nyeri town, it houses cultural artifacts and Kenya's colonial history.

 Infrastructure

 Nyeri has tarmacked roads, and the county and national governments are upgrading many of them.
-Houses have drinkable water, but sewage provision is through soak pits, pit latrines and septic tanks are still widespread.
-The city's topography allows nature and gravity to take care of most of the city's storm water drainage.
+Houses have drinkable water, but sewage is septic tanks, through soak pits, pit latrines are still widespread.
+The town's topography allows nature and gravity to take care of most of the town's storm water drainage.